 Electric and Natural Gas

-Homes and businesses in the Decatur-Hamilton area are provided electric and natural gas service by generally considered adequate for current and projected residential and business needs.
+Homes and businesses in the Decatur-Hamilton Community are provided electric and natural gas service by Midwest Energy Cooperative, Consumers Energy and Indiana Michigan Power.
+The service is generally considered adequate for current and projected residential and business needs.